Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Carolina and its opponents have gone over the current 42.5-point total in five of 12 games (41.7%) this season.

-- Atlanta's games have gone over 42.5 points in seven of 12 chances this season.

-- The two teams combine to average 37.7 points per game, 4.8 less than the over/under in this contest.
+- The combined points per game average of the two teams, 37.7, is 4.8 points fewer than Sunday's over/under.

-- The 48.8 points per game these two squads have allowed to opponents this season are 6.3 more than the 42.5 over/under in this contest.
+- The 48.8 points per game these two squads have allowed their opponents to score this season are 6.3 more than the 42.5 over/under in this contest.

-- Panthers games this season feature an average total of 44.4 points, a number 1.9 points higher than Sunday's over/under.
+- The Panthers and their opponents have scored an average of 44.4 points per game in 2021, 1.9 more than Sunday's total.

-- In 2020, games involving the Falcons have averaged a total of 48.0 points, 5.5 more than the set total in this contest.
+- In 2021, games involving the Falcons have averaged a total of 48.0 points, 5.5 more than the set over/under in this contest.

 Panthers stats and trends

-- Carolina has played 12 games, with five wins against the spread.
+- In Carolina's 12 games this year, it has five wins against the spread.

-- This season, the Panthers have just two ATS wins in five games as a favorite of 2.5 points or more.
+- The Panthers have been favored by 2.5 points or more five times this season and have covered the spread in two of them.

-- Carolina's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Carolina has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).

-- When Carolina churns out over 367.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- Carolina is 3-1 against the spread and 3-1 overall when the team amasses over 367.1 yards.

-- This year, the Panthers have turned the ball over 20 times, eight more than the Falcons' takeaways (12).
+- The Panthers have turned the ball over 20 times this season, eight more turnovers than the Falcons have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Falcons.